swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 ## Running a single sample workflow

-When there is only a single biological sample in a study, there is a streamlined workflow, one for CellRanger and one for StarSolo.
+When there is only a single biological sample in a study, there is a streamlined workflow.

 ### Using CellRanger

-### With a Counts matrix

-If you have a counts matrix.

-{% include image.html file="/screen_single_sample_launch.png" alt="Single Sample Launch prompt.png" max-width="800px" %}
+TBA.

 ### Using StarSOLO